onshape-public/go-client/onshape/docs/Item.md

 NewItemWithDefaults instantiates a new Item object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetApplicationTarget

+`func (o *Item) GetApplicationTarget() BTApplicationTargetInfo`

+GetApplicationTarget returns the ApplicationTarget field if non-nil, zero value otherwise.

+### GetApplicationTargetOk

+`func (o *Item) GetApplicationTargetOk() (*BTApplicationTargetInfo, bool)`

+GetApplicationTargetOk returns a tuple with the ApplicationTarget field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApplicationTarget

+`func (o *Item) SetApplicationTarget(v BTApplicationTargetInfo)`

+SetApplicationTarget sets ApplicationTarget field to given value.

+### HasApplicationTarget

+`func (o *Item) HasApplicationTarget() bool`

+HasApplicationTarget returns a boolean if a field has been set.

 ### GetBaseHref